zugaldia/capitalbikeshare/appengine/README.md

 }
 ```

-Optionally, you can add `latitude` and `longitude` fields, which provides an enhancement over the original XML file.
-In this cases, the API will compute the distance (in meters and minutes) to that point and it'll sort the stations by distance.
+Optionally, you can add `latitude` and `longitude` fields (which provides an enhancement over the original XML API).
+In this case, the API will compute the distance (in meters and minutes) to that point and it'll sort the stations by distance.

-Sample request (White House): https://com-zugaldia-capitalbikeshare.appspot.com/api/v1/data/status_feed?latitude=38.8977&longitude=-77.0365
+* Sample request (White House): [/api/v1/data/status_feed?latitude=38.8977&longitude=-77.0365](https://com-zugaldia-capitalbikeshare.appspot.com/api/v1/data/status_feed?latitude=38.8977&longitude=-77.0365)

-Sample response:
+* Sample response:

 ```